bethanylindberg/SMU_Data_Science/18-19_MoviesDashboard_GroupProject/README.md

 The movieid was used to scrape the movie information from the  http://www.omdbapi.com/ API.

-All data from the web scrapping was converted to a panada dataframes then saved into CSV files.
+All data from the web scraping was converted to a panada dataframes then saved into CSV files.

 ## Limitations of the Data

-The dates available for tv show appearances were the original release dates of the tv shows.
+The dates available for tv show appearances were the original release dates of the tv shows, and not the date of appearance.

 Some movie information was not available for credits.

 # Methods

-The data is stored using SQLite, queried using SQLAlchemy,coverted into JSON for API endpoints, written into a deployable app using flask then rendered with Heroku.
-Jupyter notebooks, pandas and d3 is used to examine and visualize the data
+The data is stored using SQLite, queried using SQLAlchemy, coverted into JSON for API endpoints, written into a deployable app using flask then rendered with Heroku.
+Jupyter notebooks, pandas and D3.js is used to examine and visualize the data.

-# Analysis